 “The panic may seize whom it will,” wrote Adams.
 “It will not seize me.”

-And when John Adams slept with Benjamin Franklin, they discussed the cause of the common cold.
+And when John Adams slept with Benjamin Franklin, they didn’t discuss the military catastrophe.
+They talked about the cause of the common cold.

 John Adams Slept Here

-The proposal infuriated Adams because he thought – correctly – that the British wanted the Americans to renounce the Declaration of Independence.
+Adams thought – correctly – that the British wanted the Americans to renounce the Declaration of Independence.